 The big difference here is that with multiple density lines you can get all your fly line down to the correct level much quicker and as the swing/drift is all at the same level and you get a much better broadside presentation.
 Now if you wish to speed up your presentation while also getting the fly down to the correct depth and zone, all you need is one or two downstream mends and the current will do the rest.

 With this flexibility, you can now cover pools at all depths and make sure you are getting down in the zone of the Atlantic Salmon.
 So next time you go fishing and you fish through a pool with no action, instead of going back through the same pool but with a different fly consider changing your presentation with depth and speed.
 You will be pleasantly surprised, and if there are Salmon there, you will likely entice some takes.

 What lines do we recommend?

-Personally, I now use Mackenzie Fly Fishing lines for all my freshwater fishing no matter what time of the year, and for Atlantics I cannot highly recommend enough the G3 Phased Density 5 Shooting Head Multi-Tip Range.
-I also use the Mackenzie multi-piece travel rods for all my fly fishing both single handed, double handed and switch rods.
+Personally, I now use Mackenzie Fly Fishing lines for all my freshwater fishing no matter what time of the year, and for Atlantic Salmon I can highly recommend the G3 Phased Density 5 Shooting Head Multi-Tip Range.
+I also use the Mackenzie multi-piece travel rods for all my fly fishing both single-handed, double-handed and switch rods.
 Combine the fly rod and line that is designed for each other and you’ll wonder just how you ever managed without them and just how ineffective you have been fishing for years.
-Once you see the Atlantic Salmon that Scott Mackenzie has been fighting and landing as of the past few years, you can also see why I have confidence!
+Once you see the Atlantic Salmon that Scott Mackenzie has been fighting and landing over the past few years, you can also see why I have confidence!